zadolphe/robofriends/README.md

 # Robofriends: A random robot generator using public url api

-To get start, copy the https link under code tab in github.
+To see this app and interact with it, copy the https link under code tab in github.
 Open a directory/folder and run:

 ### `git clone https://github.com/zadolphe/robofriends.git`
 ### `npm start`